ErpNetDocs/webclient/introduction/how-to/product-supply.md

 ![picture](pictures/Product_supply_panel_group_result_30_05.png)

-## Change quantity

-In the **Product Supply** panel, you can view and adjust the quantity of listed products.

-Use the “+” and “-” buttons to increase or decrease the quantity as needed.
+### Replenish quantities

+The **Product Supply** panel offers automated suggestions for replenishing quantities for a particular product.

+These are represented by an **orange button** located to the right of the product's measurement unit.

+Clicking this button will automatically set the quantity to the suggested value for replenishment.

 *Placeholder - Image*

-### Suggested quantity

-In the **Product Supply** panel, an orange button is located between the unit count and the “+” button.

-*Placeholder - Image*

-Clicking this button will automatically set the suggested quantity for that product.

-*Placeholder - Image*

-> [!NOTE]
+> [!WARNING]
-> This button is displayed only for products that are available for supply.
+> Suggestions for replenishment are shown only for products that can be supplied.